Administrative divisions of Myanmar: Cities and Development Committees

-Wards, Village Tracts and Municipalities
+Towns / Village Tracts and Wards / Villages

+Other settlements colloquially called "cities" are considered towns in Myanmar.
+All towns are contained within one township like Pathein.

 The lowest level of practical administration is the ward for urban areas and village for rural areas.
 Villages are grouped into and administered as village tracts.
 Village Tracts may contain up to 8 distinct villages.

+Townships are made up of towns and village tracts as well as wards.
+If the township is entirely urban, it is directly made of wards and there is no town.
 Some townships include areas not part of any ward or village tract.
-Most townships contain at least one ward/town, and are usually named after the population center.
+Most townships contain at least one town or ward, and are usually named after the population center.
 As of reforms in 2012 and 2013, Ward and Village Tract administrators are now typically elected, but report to the appointed Township Administrator.
 Ward Administrators and Village Tract Administrators (also called just Village Administrators) are supported by 100-household-heads and 10-household-heads who are collectively called area leaders.

-Most cities in Myanmar are contained within one township like Pathein.
-In some cases, the rural portions of the township may be administered semi-independently as sub-townships.
-In Mandalay, the municipality was functionally administered at the Mandalay District level with townships acting de facto as subdivisions of a city prior to 2022.
-In Yangon, the administrative jurisdiction of the Yangon City Development Committee overlap across 33 townships and all 4 of Yangon Region's pre-2022 districts.
-The definition of a city is ambiguous with the Burmese term မြို့ ('myo') being translated as any urban area.
-The General Administration Department only explicitly defines the three cities of Yangon, Mandalay and Naypyidaw.